-- CONNECTIONS must be DISABLED before you can SET or CHANGE PORTS. - You cannot disable Telnet listener ports with active sessions.
+- CONNECTIONS must be DISABLED before you can SET or CHANGE PORTS. - You cannot disable Telnet listener ports with active sessions. - You cannot enable connections to a Telnet listener if the listener is not associated with any access server ports, or if the Internet address has not been set on the access server. - You cannot specify CONSOLE and physical ports together for a Telnet listener. - If CONSOLE is already ENABLED when ALL or a port-list is ENABLED, the CONSOLE will be DISABLED. - When you choose a control character to switch a remote session, you must choose a characer that is not used by your application.

-- You cannot enable connections to a Telnet listener if the listener is not associated with any access server ports, or if the Internet address has not been set on the access server. - You cannot specify CONSOLE and physical ports together for a Telnet listener. - If CONSOLE is already ENABLED when ALL or a port-list is ENABLED, the CONSOLE will be DISABLED. - When the CONSOLE is enabled, any currently defined physical ports will be DISABLED.
+• When the CONSOLE is enabled, any currently defined physical ports will be DISABLED.